 Emily Phelps is all about lashes.
 The "Lash Guru" (www.theeyelashguru.com) got her start in the beauty industry in skincare, but soon found herself drawn to the rewarding experience of helping women feel beautiful.
-Now, with an impressive resume including everything from celebrity makeup artist for the stars of Basketball Wives, Desperate Housewives, Shop NBC, and Couples Therapy, to editorial and music video credits, to fashion shows and the red carpet, Phelps is turning her attention to the booming business of lash extensions.
+Now, with an impressive resume including everything from celebrity makeup artist to the stars of Basketball Wives, Desperate Housewives, Shop NBC, and Couples Therapy, to editorial and music video credits, to fashion shows and the red carpet, Phelps is turning her attention to the booming business of lash extensions.
 For the past 7 years, Phelps has diligently worked at perfecting her lash application technique - all with the intent of helping women feel like the best, most beautiful version of themselves.

 We caught up with Phelps to discuss how she got started in the industry, the triumphs and challenges that today's lash artists face, and the key to becoming a successful lash artist - hint: it's all about practice!

-What drew you to the beauty industry, specifically lashes?
+Beauty Launchpad: What drew you to the beauty industry, specifically lashes?

 Emily Phelps: In college I was always the friend lending clothes and doing all of my girlfriends makeup.
 I loved making my girlfriends feel confident and good about themselves.

 I originally entered the beauty industry with interest in skincare and helping people achieve their skincare goals.
 Even though I still love the science behind skincare, after working in the industry for a few years, I realized that making women feel beautiful was my true passion.
 I started learning the art of makeup and eyelashes, and how skincare and makeup go hand in hand.
 The better your skin looks without makeup, the better makeup looks on your skin.